carvel-dev/imgpkg/proposals/001-bundles/README.md

 * Annotates image to denote it is a bundle

 ---
+## pkg pull ( Download and unpack the contents of a bundle to your local filesystem )

+Flags:
+* `-o` - location to unpack the bundle directory
+* `-b` - reference to the bundle to unpack
+* `--lock` - BundleLock with a reference to a bundle to unpack (Error is ImagesLock?)
+* `--image` - An image to unpack

+Examples:
+- `pkg pull -o /tmp -b foo:v123`
+- `pkg pull -o /tmp --lock bundle.lock.yml`
+- `pkg pull -o /tmp -b foo:v123@digest`
+- `pkg pull -o /tmp -b foo@digest`
+- `pkg pull -o /tmp --image foov123`

+Notes:
+* Will rewrite bundle's images.lock.yml if images are in same repo as bundle
+    * can be determined by a get to the repo with the digest
+    * potentially create a tag that denotes the bundle has been relocated, meaning lock needs to be rewritten

+---
 ## pkg copy ( Copy bundles and images to various locations )

 Flags:
 * `--bundle` - the bundle reference we are copying (happens thickly, i.e. bundle image + all referenced images)
 * `--tar` - Tar file which contains assets to be copied to a registry